 Route 4 connects Bridgewater to major metropolitan areas via Interstate 91 to the east (Boston is 2.5 hours southeast) and Interstate 87 in New York to the west (New York City is 4.5 hours southwest).

-The southern half of the property is accessed by Baker Hill Road which is a Class IV road, not maintained by the town, that is well suited for future forest management activities.
+The southern half of the property is accessed by Baker Hill Road which is a Class IV, non-town-maintained road that is well suited for future forest management activities.
 This dirt road runs along a narrow valley paralleling Cold Brook.
-There is ±1,320’ of frontage along the road.
+There is ±1.320’ of frontage along the road.
 The road then heads off the property before returning back to provide access to the northeastern section of the land.

 The northern side of the property is accessed by Chateauguay Road, a town-maintained Class III road.
 There is ±3,120’ of frontage on both sides of this road.
 An established driveway access runs off the road on each side of the road frontage.